 * Stretching time can be anywhere from 2 seconds to 2 minutes, depending on the goals set with your practitioner.
 Keep the range of motion healthy, and do not stress joints that are hypermobile or have ligament laxity into exaggerated or intense ranges of motion.

 *Dynamic Stretching– Gentle stretches with little to no holding time, pulsing, pendulum swinging, or gentle passive or active circles of the joint to ease into the stretch without fully relaxing tissue.
 Most beneficial mid sport/activity/day, or times when the body will still need to be ready for action.

 Static Stretching- A slow gentle, ease into a stretch and held most often 20 seconds to 2 minutes.
 This is where it is especially important to keep ROM healthy, as in zero discomfort, and stretch where tissue is restricted.
 Utilize the inhale and exhale of your breath to find softening and ease in each position, relaxing further as you follow the breath out.
-Choose to strengthen instead where joint integrity is compromised and there is hypermobility or ligament laxity.
+Choose to strengthen instead where joint integrity is compromised and where there is hypermobility or ligament laxity.

 Book your appointment with Island Manual Osteopathic Therapies and find out more about regaining arm strength.
 Remember, there is no age limit or weight limit for muscle building or rehabilitation.
 What is most important is your attitude and autonomy.
 Are you able to rest when you need to and strengthen when you can?
-That is all that is required to meet your expectations for your body.
+That is all that is required for you to meet your expectations for your body.